octopus-db/documentation/docs/source/data_tables.rst

 UPDATED_AT  timestamptz
 =========== =========== ==== ==== ======== ==================

-* REFDBID -- Unique identifier in the format *Name<colon>YearKeyword* where *Name* is the family name of the first author, *Year* is the publication year, and *Keyword* is a catchy single word from the publication title.
+* REFDBID -- A unique identifier in the format *Name<colon>YearKeyword* where *Name* is the family name of the first author, *Year* is the publication year, and *Keyword* is a catchy single word from the publication title.
 No whitespace or special characters are allowed.
 The keyword must not be numeric.

-* REFDOI -- Publication Digital Object Identifier (DOI), if available
+* REFDOI -- Publication Digital Object Identifier (`DOI<https://doi.org>`_), if available

 * AUTHORS -- Full sequence of publication authors in the format *FamilyA, ForenameA; FamilyB, ForenameB; ...*

 * TITLE -- Publication title

-* VOLUME -- Publication volume
+* VOLUME -- The volume of the

-* NUMBER
+* NUMBER --

-* PAGES
+* PAGES -- Page range divided by double dash (e.g. 102--208), or number of pages for books, theses

 * YEAR -- Year of publication

-* ADDRESS
+* ADDRESS --

-* NOTE
+* NOTE --

-* URL
+* URL --

-* BOOKTITLE
+* BOOKTITLE --

-* CHAPTER
+* CHAPTER --

-* EDITOR
+* EDITOR --

-* PUBLISHER
+* PUBLISHER --

-* INSTITUTION
+* INSTITUTION --

-* SCHOOL
+* SCHOOL --

 **global_RefAbstract**